On the 3rd and 4th of July, METROMOD relocated to Paris for an international conference at the German Centre for Art History

 Talks focused on Marseille and Paris.
 Even if we would have loved to have had interventions on other cities such as Nantes or Bordeaux, the quality of the papers and the richness of the exchanges made up for the limited range of cities.
 The talks were profound and diverse, adopting different approaches and methodologies.
 Most papers addressed the question of the integration of exiled artists into the networks of the city of arrival.
 Naturally, particular cases abound: some arrive in exile, others voluntarily seek an active art market and a stimulating cultural scene.
 But sometimes, when those who came by choice think about returning to their country of origin, the political or economic situation could have changed to such an extent that return is no longer an option.
 The discussions probed how these artists, architects and intellectuals integrated into their adopted cities, and investigated to what extent the traumatic experience of exile interceded in their production.
 The question of the transmission of exile experiences was also addressed.
 It seems that for the children of immigrants, life is not like the lives of others with whom one shares citizenship.
 The trace of difference, of uprooting, of wandering – to borrow Alexis Nuselovici’s term of “errance”, remains engraved forever.
 This is also latent in artistic production.

-We concluded this rich workshop with a guided tour at the Musée National de l’Histoire de l’Immigration-Palais de la Porte Dorée, with the curator Emilie Gandon.
+We concluded this rich conference with a guided tour at the Musée National de l’Histoire de l’Immigration-Palais de la Porte Dorée, with the curator Emilie Gandon.
 Then we said goodbye, after almost three days spent together, with a touch of nostalgia but also with new reflections, ideas, perspectives, and for sure new friendships.